ABOUT US

 Ko Suzie Clark ahau

-My experiences start with roles in finance – sales/marketing – television production and design.
+My experiences start with roles in finance, marketing/sales, design and project management.
 In these environments you learn fast the essentials for good communication, the power of building trust and the ultimate value of relationships.

 I am a self-employed wāhine enjoying the highs and learning from the lows and what overseeing my own business means for me.
 The type of work I do for my clients varies; from project management, to brokering and facilitation to running workshops for people with business ideas.
 I like the stretch and grow, the variety and the challenges.